Operation Steinbock: Aftermath

 Although the 'Baby Blitz' attacks had involved more Luftwaffe aircraft than any other raids on the UK since 1941, the effectiveness of air and ground defences, the relative inexperience of the German bomber crews, and the sheer lack of bomber numbers meant relatively minor damage and few casualties were inflicted.
 The initial bomber strength was built up at great expense from the operational requirements of the Luftwaffe.
 Most bombs failed to reach their targets, and those that did represented only a fraction of what was hitting Germany.
 The choice to not target the assembly areas for Operation Overlord meant that there was no significant impact on the allied time table for the invasion.
-The raids were ironically to prove more costly regarding German military capability than for the British, draining the Luftwaffe of irreplaceable aircrew and some contemporary aircraft and thus reducing the potential offensive air response to oppose Operation Overlord.
+The raids were ironically to prove more costly for German capabilities than for the British, draining the Luftwaffe of irreplaceable aircrew and modern aircraft and thus reducing the potential air response to Operation Overlord.
 After the failure of this conventional bombing campaign, the Nazi leadership sought unconventional ways to attack Britain.
 This desire was to manifest itself in the V-1 cruise missile and V-2 short-range ballistic missile campaigns later that year.